0xnu/kikiola/README.md

 + Text embedding support for text-based queries
 + Tensor Compression

-### Installation
+### Run

-To install Kikiola, ensure that you have Go installed on your system.
+To run Kikiola, ensure that you have Go installed on your system.
 Then, follow these steps:

 1. Clone the Kikiola repository: